GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 But Robonomics goes further.
 With the introduction of the **RoboTorq**, both *energy* and *matter* become currency.

-Every kilowatt-hour of robotic labor mints new digital value, and every kilogram of recycled waste can be transformed into **physical RoboTorqs** — 3D-printed coins or bills made from reclaimed materials like plastic, glass, or metal.
+Every kilowatt-hour of robotic labor mints new digital value, and every kilogram of recycled waste + captured CO2 can be transformed into **physical RoboTorqs** — 3D-printed coins or bills made from reclaimed materials like plastic, glass, or metal.

 This “**trash → cash**” loop turns pollution into paychecks, linking ecology and economy through physics.
 Robotic work creates digital wealth; recycling redeems it as physical wealth.
 Waste becomes a monetary substrate.